The impact of improved Demand & Inventory Planning

 By strategically planning the inventory parameters, planners will spend less time managing outputs from their ERP and have more time to focus on value add activities.
 Considerable time will also be saved by reducing the number of emergency out of stock events that drain resources.
 A repair service operation reduced the number of emergency shipments on spare parts by 17% in the first year following implementation.

 Reduce Product Costs

 Forecasting provides a stronger foundation on which to negotiate with vendors.
 By using statistical forecasts and estimates of best and worst case demand scenarios, expectations between supplier and customer can be established.
 After collaborating with a major contract manufacturer using the demand forecast as a guide, An aviation equipment contractor reduced material costs on a major product line by $187,000

 When you are able to model and communicate expected demand and likely ranges along with the precise tradeoffs between service levels and inventory cost in your strategic inventory plans, you will establish consensus among all the stakeholders.
 Once true consensus is established, the organization knows where risks are likely, where they are not, and can plan accordingly.

-SmartForecasts® cloud is forecasting and analysis software designed for forecasters, planners and business analysts.
-It is fast, easy, and accurate.
+SmartForecasts® is forecasting and analysis software designed for forecasters, planners and business analysts.
+It fast, easy, and accurate.
 You can be up and running within a few hours.
 Simply import your data as Excel files and run Smart’s Automatic Forecasting Tournament to accurately forecast sales, shipments, or other time-series data.
-Or use Smart-Forecasts powerful causal modeling feature to enable you to exploit predictors such as price, promotions, or leading economic indicators.
+Or use Smart-Forecasts powerful causal modeling feature enable you to exploit predictors such as price, promotions or leading economic indicators.
 SmartForecasts is fully compatible with our SaaS solution, Smart Demand Planner.